Cris Carter: Minnesota Vikings

 Veteran quarterback Warren Moon was acquired before the 1994 season and immediately developed a rapport with Carter.
 The veteran helped Carter set the NFL single-season record for receptions with 122 (the record was broken in 1995 by Detroit's Herman Moore).
 Carter also led the team with 1,256 yards and 7 receiving touchdowns, which earned him First-team All Pro honors.
 Moon and Carter carried the team to a 10–6 record and the NFC Central title, but couldn't stop the Vikings from a third straight first-round playoff exit — a 35–18 home loss to the Chicago Bears.

 Carter teamed up with Moon in 1995 to post his finest statistical season.
 He caught 122 passes for a career-high 1,371 yards and led the NFL with 17 touchdown receptions.
 Carter received Second-team All Pro honors for his efforts.
 The Vikings, however, finished 8–8 and missed the playoffs for the first time under Green.

-Midway through the 1996 season Brad Johnson took over at QB for the Vikings.
+Midway through the 1996 season Brad Johnson took over at quarterback for the Vikings.
 Carter didn't miss a beat, catching 96 passes for 1,163 yards and 10 touchdowns.
 The Vikings returned to the playoffs with a 9-7 record, but were routed by the Dallas Cowboys 40–15 in the Wild Card round.
 Carter appeared in his fourth straight Pro Bowl following the season.

 Carter continued to be the focal point of the Vikings' offense in 1997.
 He was named to his fifth consecutive Pro Bowl, leading the NFL with 13 touchdown receptions while pacing the team with 89 catches and 1069 yards.
 Even though he had more impressive seasons statistically, 1997 may have been Carter's finest hour, as week after week he dazzled with one spectacular catch after another.
 With Randall Cunningham at QB (he replaced the injured Johnson late in the season) the Vikings finally broke through in the playoffs, defeating the Giants 23–22 in a last-minute miracle comeback.
 The playoff success was fleeting, however, as the team fell to the San Francisco 49ers 38–22 the following week.